sparkfun/SparkFun_Qwiic_Universal_Auto-Detect/examples/docs/ex_09_Menu_Memory_Leak_Test.md

 # Example 9 - Menu Memory Leak Test
+# How to test for a menu memory leak

 In [Example5](ex_05_Memory_Leak_Test.md), we learned how to test the ```SFE_QUAD_Sensors``` class for a memory leak, by declaring the SparkFun Qwiic Universal Auto-Detect object ```mySensors``` _inside_ the ```loop()```.